-It would be a crime to visit Xi’an and miss the Terracotta Army, so start your day nice and early to be able to devote as much time as you need here.
-You can get to the Warriors by going to the central Xi’an railway station and catching the 306 bus which is left about 200 meters from the exit of the station.
+It would be a crime to write a Xian itinerary and not include a visit to the Terracotta Army, so start your day nice and early to be able to devote as much time as you need here.
+You can get to the Warriors by going to the central Xi’an railway station and catching the 306 bus which you’ll find left about 200 meters from the exit of the station.

 After walking through the scenic area that I imagine would look beautiful in the spring time, you’ll find yourself in a large square area with a museums and the pits where the statues lie.
 We wandered around the museums for a while but were itching to see what all the fuss was about to be honest!

 Read More: An Ultimate Guide To Backpacking China

 It’s not often that either of us are lost for words, but the Terracotta Army definitely gave us enough to think about, instead of nattering away whilst checking out a big tourist attractions, like we usually do.